Beginner's Guide

 1. When the license is active, you can guide the user through the registration/authentication process described in the User Management section.

-2. Review the specific application by studying the FaceSampleApp or DocumentSampleApp modules.
+2. Review the specific application by studying the FingerSampleApp, FaceSampleApp or DocumentSampleApp modules.

 3. When you run the face scanning application ( menu Run → Run 'FaceSampleApp'), you will be presented with the following screen: